Ashutosh enjoys writing on a variety of subjects including politics, current affairs, and social and religious issues.

 While the world is pointing the finger on Suu Kyi's leadership, even some demanding the withdrawal of her Nobel Peace Prize, neither the terrorism emanating in the region and across the border nor the accountability of the CIC of Myanmar Armed Forces, Min Aung Hlaing is being discussed.
 I personally have a strong objection to all the champions of Human Rights who have conveniently turned blind eye to the ruckus and instability in the Middle East and the refugee crisis there but are sermonizing the Myanmar Government on lessons of morality.

-Having said that Myanmar definitely has a lot riding on what it does from here on to resolve this ongoing crisis.
+Having said that, Myanmar definitely has a lot riding on what it does from here on to resolve this ongoing crisis.
 Reeling under sharp criticism from the global community and even her fellow Nobel laureates, Aung San Suu Kyi finally addressed a gathering of foreign diplomats on the Rohingya issue in Myanmar's capital on September 19th, 2017.
-Below were some key pointers from her address:

 - Condemned the violence and spoke peace and reconciliation